sarahnp7/aws-intermediate/labs/4-codedeploy.md

 * Cannot see Hello World on the deployed public URL.
 Go to your pipeline view from [pipeline dashboard](https://us-west-2.console.aws.amazon.com/codepipeline/home?region=us-west-2#/dashboard), e.g., [node-app-pipeline view](https://us-west-2.console.aws.amazon.com/codepipeline/home?region=us-west-2#/view/node-app-pipeline).
 See if you have failed deploy.
 By clicking on failed deploy you can see logs of each script like BeforeInstall.
 * CloudFormation fails when you try to create stack (EC2 instance with CodeDeploy agent): you can trouble shoot/debug from the CloudFormation dashboard by inspecting events and logs.
 Alternitevely, you can [create CodeDeploy EC2 instance manually](http://docs.aws.amazon.com/codedeploy/latest/userguide/instances-ec2-create.html).
 Make sure you tag is accordingly and the instance has CodeDeploy agent or use an image with CodeDeploy (Amazon Linux CodeDeploy AMI).
 * Source stage fails in CodePipeline.
-Make sure your GitHub access token has enough permissions to access your repository.
+Make sure your GitHub access token has enough permission to access your repository.